LdDl/horizon/README.md

             --data-raw '{"gps":[{"lon_lat":[37.601249363208915,55.745374309126895]},{"lon_lat":[37.600926871550165,55.752634490168425]}]}' ; echo
         ```

-        _Note: You can optionally specify `state_radius` to limit the search area (in meters), but this is at your own risk — it may cause routing to fail if no candidates are found within the radius._
+        _Note: You can optionally specify `state_radius` to limit the search area (in meters, float), but this is at your own risk — it may cause routing to fail if no candidates are found within the radius._

         <img src="images/inst9.png" width="720">